 Another important thing to note about the price-to-book ratio is that its usefulness can be determined by the company itself.
 If you’re evaluating a company that has mostly intangible versus tangible assets, then it can be more difficult to get a true sense of book value and, in turn, the price-to-book ratio.

 At the same time, a P/B ratio above 1 doesn’t mean that a company isn’t a good buy or is overvalued.
 Again, that’s why it’s so important to look at other measures, such as earnings per share, quick ratio, current ratio and return on equity to get a well-rounded sense of a company’s financials.

 Price-to-book ratios can be helpful when deciding where to invest if you follow a value strategy.
 While a P/B ratio alone may not be the most reliable measure of a company’s value and financial health, it can offer valuable insight into where a stock may be headed.
 When considering where to invest, take into account things like the company’s debt levels, assets, earnings and cash flow to help you make the most informed decision possible.

 - Consider talking to a financial advisor about the price-to-book ratio and how that can or should shape your investment decisions.
-If you don’t have a financial advisor yet, finding one doesn’t have to be complicated or stressful.
-SmartAsset’s financial advisor matching tool can help you quickly connect with professional advisors in your local area.
-If you’re ready, get started now.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - There are different ways to evaluate stocks, including using fundamentals like P/B ratio as well as technical analysis.
 Technical analysis focuses more on pricing patterns and trends to determine where to invest.
 While the fundamental analysis may be more useful for value investing, it can also be helpful to consider the merits of technical analysis when building a portfolio of value investments.